|The Kovea Spider's package|

 - At 168g/5.9oz, it's still a little heavy for what it is.
 More on that in my concluding remarks.

 I mentioned that I thought the stove was a bit heavy for what it is.
 Now, don't take that out of context.
 This is a very nice stove and has definitely made it into my "go to" gear bag.
 But I think more progress can be made here in future generations of the stove.
 The stove should be at least one ounce lighter than it is now and preferably two.
 To you Kovea, I throw down the proverbial gauntlet.
 If you don't do it, the Chinese will.
 I'd like to see you succeed because I know you will make a far better stove.
 I sincerely hope that you will take up this challenge.
 I want the stove that you will build!

 Lastly, the Kovea brand is not available through conventional channels in the United States, but I do see the Kovea Spider being sold on eBay.
 The price I see listed is $52.90, which is roughly half of similar stoves from American producers.
 The Kovea Spider is not only a darned good stove, it's a darned good deal.
 It's my favorite inverted canister stove and my first recommendation to anyone looking for either a remote canister or inverted canister stove.
 In case you haven't already figured it out, I really like this stove.

-UPDATE 30 March 2013: The Kovea Spider is now available through a US retailer, The Gear House, in Virginia.
-Note: I haven't ever purchased anything from the Gear House.
+UPDATE 31 October 2014: The Kovea Spider is now available through several US retailers.
+Note: The links below do not constitute an endorsement of any of these retailers.
+I haven't necessarily ever purchased anything from them.
 This is just for your information.

 Appendix I, Radii of Stoves Featured in this Post